I Feel Guilty When I Say No - featured image

 You are not here to rescue people from the consequences of their own choices.

-This isn’t just about work boundaries or saying no to favors.
+This isn’t just about boundaries.

-It’s about how we understand care, responsibility, and love itself.
+It’s about how we understand care.

 Love is not control.